yiyuynanodesu/Multimodal-Corn-Disease-Dataset/Readme.md

 ### 😕What is it？

 **The Multimodal Maize Disease Dataset (MCDD)** is a multi-modal dataset for maize disease classification, and we constructed the MCDD through field shooting and web data search.
-MCDD contains a total of **4633** corn images, involving **4 categories**: corn blight, corn rust, corn gray spot, and health images.
+MCDD contains a total of **4633** corn images, involving **4 categories**:  <u>corn blight, corn rust, corn gray spot, and health images</u>.

-Each corn image contains a corresponding text description, as described in ==MCDD/csv/== for details.
+Each corn image contains a corresponding text description, as described in **MCDD/csv/** */ for details.
 We use the **LLAVA-1.
 5-7b** model to use the prompt word "**describe the picture**" for each image to obtain the text description.

 ### 📁File Structure